What is Adhesive Tapes? Types, Manufacturing, and Applications

 Before packing and shipping, manufacturers make sure that their adhesive tapes pass through a quality control check as they test the sample roll from each spool.

-For instance, in one test, they unroll the tape’s sticky side up them release a tiny stainless steel ball down an incline, measuring how far the ball rolls before it sticks and comes to a stop.
+For instance, in one test, they unroll the tape’s sticky side up and release a tiny stainless steel ball down an incline, measuring how far the ball rolls before it sticks and comes to a stop.
 The ball has to adhere within a certain distance to pass the test.
 The stopping distance varies depending on the type of adhesive tape.

 Other Materials Used for the Backing of Adhesive Tapes